 5. Declaration stating the firm's size.

 the eligibility criteria for the Jobs for Youth Initiative, in the event that

 Deadline for completion of the program

-Until available funds have been used up and no later than 29.05.2020.
+Until the available funds of the program have been used up and not later than 08.12.2021.

-For further information, visit any NBG Branch
+For further information, visit one of our NBG Branch